ZbrDeev/dartshine/README.md

 - Middlewares
 - Forms (with multiple fields type including file field)
 - Security based middlewares (CSRF and CORS)
-- Multiple render like HTML, JSON, TEXT and custom render (in example for file)
+- Multiple render like HTML, JSON, text and custom render (in example for file)

 ## Installation